saifali-code/saifali-code/README.md

 ## 👨‍💻 About Me

-I'm **Saif Ali**, a **Full Stack Developer and Data Scientist** based in Islamabad, Pakistan, with 3+ years of hands-on experience designing, building, and deploying scalable, production-grade software across both the **MERN stack** and **Python-based AI/ML systems**.
+I'm **Saif Alii**, a **Full Stack Developer and Data Scientist** based in Islamabad, Pakistan, with 3+ years of hands-on experience designing, building, and deploying scalable, production-grade software across both the **MERN stack** and **Python-based AI/ML systems**.
 I move comfortably across the full pipeline — from exploratory data analysis and model training to building the REST/GraphQL APIs and React interfaces that put that intelligence in front of real users.

 My work centers on **Generative AI, Retrieval-Augmented Generation (RAG), LLM integration, and predictive analytics**, paired with clean full-stack architecture, cloud deployment, and automated CI/CD workflows.
 I've reduced manual processing effort by up to **80%**, accelerated delivery timelines by **3×**, and consistently shipped models with **94%+ accuracy** across research, SaaS, and enterprise projects.